wooden-spoon-leg-warmers/fluffy-carnival/README.md

 # Push the Changes to GitHub
 git push origin main
 ```

+First CI run

+- Setting the correct write permissions:
+  Under your settings of the repository go to the Actions/General and find the `Workflow permissions` at the bottom and tick the `Read and write permissions` to grant gh actions to push to the registry.
+Click `save`
+- Inside gh actions you should have a new workflow called `API CI`.
+  Click the Run workflow button to trigger it manually.

+Creating the cluster and initialising the bootstrap

 ```sh
 # Set the environment variable to your new repository name